Carbolite Gero CWF 11/13 1100°C, 13 litres capacity.

-A general purpose bench-mounted laboratory chamber furnace with a maximum temperature of 1100C, and a recommended continuous operating temperature of 1000C.
-The chamber is 13 litres capacity dimensions H 200 x W 200 x D 325 mm.
+A general-purpose bench-mounted laboratory chamber furnace with a maximum temperature of 1100°C, and a recommended continuous operating temperature of 1000°C. The chamber is 13 litres capacity dimensions H 200 x W 200 x D 325 mm.
 Heat up time is 90 minutes, and maximum power consumption is 3100 watts.
 The furnace comes as standard with a 301 controller.
-Options to upgrade this with 8 or 20 segment ramping with ability to store own programmes, please contact Norrscope for information.
+Options to upgrade this with 8 or 20 segments ramping with ability to store own programmes.

 A new option has been added to use the furnace for burn off applications, this adds enhanced airflow from a tall chimney also included is door vents for full combustion.
 Model code CWF-B 11/13.
 Suitable for ashing of plastics, rubber, paint and coal to BS/ISO and ASTM standards.

-The furnace has heating elements on both sides of the chamber protected by tough alumina, providing excellent uniformity and allowing compensation for heat escape.
+The furnace has heating elements on both sides of the chamber protected by tough alumina, providing excellent uniformity and allowing heat escape compensation.
 The elements consist of graded wiring, allowing fast heat up and efficiency at the desired operating temperature.

-The entrance of the chamber is built with refractory material meaning it is sturdy and resistant coupled with low-density thermal insulation improves temperature profiles.
+The chamber entrance is built with refractory material, meaning it is sturdy and resistant coupled with low-density thermal insulation improves temperature profiles.

 CWF 11/13 Features

 - Soft Closing Door